-- 3.3.1 Both municipalities agree to consult and work with Alberta Transportation regarding the implementation of this Plan and, at the time of subdivision and development, consider how development may impact Highway 36 or Highway 875, as applicable. - 3.3.2 When required by Alberta Transportation, developers shall conduct traffic studies with respect to the impact and access on the Highways.
-Any upgrading identified by a traffic study conducted by a developer with respect to the Highway shall be implemented by the developer at its sole cost and to the satisfaction of Alberta Transportation. - 3.3.3 The municipalities should endeavor to maintain open dialogue with Alberta Transportation regarding Highway 36 and Highway 875, including any changes to the highways that may have important impacts on the municipalities.
+- 3.3.1 Both municipalities agree to consult and work with Alberta Transportation regarding the implementation of this Plan and consider how development may impact Highway 36, as applicable. - 3.3.2 When required by Alberta Transportation, developers shall be responsible for conducting traffic studies with respect to the impact and access onto Highway 36.
+Any upgrading identified by a traffic study conducted by a developer with respect to the Highway shall be implemented by the developer at their sole cost and to the satisfaction of Alberta Transportation. - 3.3.3 The municipalities should endeavor to maintain open dialogue with Alberta Transportation regarding Highway 36 in the Plan Area, including any changes to the highway that may have impacts on the adjacent municipality, which may include the maintenance or repair of the Highway 36 bridge over Chin Lakes Reservoir.